Quick Links

 Retailers need to have a special event license when selling their products at a special event at another location.
 Special event licenses apply only to retail sales made at the special sales event by the seller to whom the license is issued.
 The license does not apply to sales made at the seller's regular business location or at any other location.

-The only exception to the special event license requirement is if the event is held 3 or more times per year.
+The only exception to the special event license requirement is if the event is held more than three times per calendar year in a single location.
 In that case, your business would need a Retail Sales Tax License.

 Special Event Organizers